akshay-chanda/akshay-chanda/README.md

 ## About

-I'm a Computer Science Engineering student specializing in Cyber Security, with a focus on frontend development.
-My interests sit at the intersection of building clean, usable interfaces and understanding the security considerations behind them.
+I'm a Computer Science Engineering student specializing in Cyber Security, with a core focus on frontend development.
+I'm currently expanding into AI/ML, Deep Learning, Generative AI, and Agentic AI — exploring how intelligent systems can be built responsibly and securely.

-Currently building **GhostChat**, a secure anonymous communication platform, while continuing to strengthen my foundation in modern web development and application security.
+Currently building **GhostChat**, a secure anonymous communication platform, while strengthening my foundation across web development, application security, and applied AI.

 <br>